-NOTE: This and other articles are available on this site as:
+NOTE: This is a January 2020 update of my March, 2018 Mission Frontiers article “Glimpses through the Fog.”
+This and other articles are available on this site as:

 See, I am doing a new thing!

 Glimpsing several cows through a fog on an unfamiliar road, one might wonder: “Just how many more cows are out there?”
 A similar fog obscures progress among unreached peoples.
 We know movements are multiplying.
 As through lifting fog, we can now see more than anyone expected!

 In the mid-1970s, many were stirred to pray for and go to an estimated 17,000 unreached people groups (UPGs).
 Attention later focused on the 10/40 Window.
 But breakthroughs were rare.
 Few Acts-like movements appeared, and apparent “progress” was largely due to better research.

 Today about 7,000 UPGs are listed as unreached.1 However credible reports of multiplying movements reveal that rapid change is coming!

 Since 1995 more than 1,000 multiplying movements of small, reproducing churches have brought more than 70 million to faith in Jesus, and equipped these new disciples to share their faith and disciple others.
 This is happening mostly among the unreached, and the pace is accelerating.

 In late 2015, based on credible reports consistent with movements verified by onsite visits, researchers estimated about 100 total movements globally.
 By late 2016, this estimate was roughly 130.
 In May of 2017, Kent Parks reported nearly 160 movements.2